foomo/gocontentful/README.md

 ---
 **HELPER FUNCTIONS AND METHODS**

+>(cc *ContentfulClient) **BrokenReferences()** (brokenReferences []BrokenReference)

+Returns a slice of BrokenReference objects with details of where entries have been referenced but they are not found in the cache.
+This might naturally return false positives for content types that are in the space but not included in the cache.

 >**FieldToObject**(jsonField interface{}, targetObject interface{}) error

 Converts a JSON field into an object.
 Make sure you pass a pointer to an object which type has JSON definition for all fields you want to retrieve.